csteed/eden/README.md

 ## Compiling the EDEN Source Code

 Compiling **EDEN** is straightforward.
 The first step is to clone the repository.
-We supply a Maven POM file to deal with the dependencies.
+We supply a [Maven](http://maven.apache.org/) POM file to deal with the dependencies.
 In the Eclipse development environment, import the code as a Maven project and Eclipse will build the class files.

-To compile on the command line, issue the following commands:
+To compile **EDEN** on the command line, issue the following commands:

 ```
 $ mvn compile